 5. Create box and whisker plots to show the interquartile range of the VEI.
-Insert below.

-6. Calculate the mean and median length of time between each eruption.

-Mean Median

-7. What is the range in the length of time between each eruption?

-Analysis

-1. Can you give a rough prediction of when the next eruption may be due and what VEI magnitude it may have?
-Justify your answer.
+6. Calculate the mean and median lengtl າ of time between each eruption.
+Mean Median 7.
+What is the range in the length of tim e between each eruption?
+Analy sis 1.
+Can you give a rough prediction of wh magnitude it may have?
+Justify your a en the next eruption may be due and what VE answer.